How to Deal With the IRS if Your Small Business Has Tax Debt

 About one in four businesses can make a deal with the IRS to settle a tax bill for pennies on the dollar through the offer in compromise process.
 Requesting an offer in compromise is a lengthy, formal process in which the business fills out an IRS form, provides detailed information about its precarious financial situation, and requests that the IRS accept only a portion of what the business owes.

-If the IRS believes that it is unlikely to collect more in the future -- so that accepting less now is in its best interest -- it will likely accept your offer in compromise.
-For more information, see Nolo's article Using an Offer in Compromise to Settle a Tax Bill.
+If the IRS believes that it is unlikely to collect more in the future (so that accepting less now is in its best interest), it will likely accept your offer in compromise.

 Request "Uncollectible" Status

 If your business's financial situation is truly dire, you can request to be temporarily placed on "uncollectible" status.
-If the IRS agrees, it will leave you alone for a certain period of time.
-You will still owe the tax and penalties (and interest will accumulate), but the IRS will not engage in collection efforts against you during this time.
+If the IRS agrees, it will leave you alone for a certain amount of time.
+You will still owe the tax and penalties (and interest will accumulate), but the IRS won't engage in collection efforts against you during this time.

 Consider Bankruptcy